yrik/inkos/README.md

 # inkos
-Adapted OS for e-ink tablets - allows to use work-related apps with no harm for eyes
+Concept of the Adapted OS for e-ink tablets - allows to use work-related apps with no harm for eyes

 ### Concept
 There are many e-ink devices running androids, however, they are not really usable for work-related apps.